Kunedawg/KevBot/README.md

 ```
 commandName!arg1 arg2 arg3 ... argN
 ```
-The `commandName` is the name of the command that will be envoked and everything after the `!` are the arguments of that specific command.
+The `commandName` is the name of the command that will be called and everything after the `!` are the arguments of that specific command.
 Here are some common example commands:
 ```
 p!chump
 pr!all